Certification Council: Recertification

 Notification of Recertification

 Individuals who have recertified will be periodically audited and required to provide certificates of completion for continuing education programs listed on their recertification application.
 Lamaze International will randomly audit 10 percent of the LCCE educators due to recertify each recertification date.
-An LCCE educator selected for audit will be contacted following submission of their completed application and will be asked to forward copies of the certificates documenting the continuing education courses listed on the application.
+An LCCE educator selected for audit will be contacted following submission of their completed application and will be asked to forward or upload copies of the certificates documenting the continuing education courses listed on the application.
 LCCE educators are responsible for keeping copies of all certificates of attendance for continuing education events.

 Notification of Lapsed Certification